faizalnf6/faizalnf6/README.md

 ## 👤 About Me

-Indonesian tech enthusiast and content creator based in **Jombang, East Java**.
+Indonesian tech enthusiast and content creator based in **Jombang, East Java, Indonesia**.
 Passionate about Android development, C++, AI-generated art, and building a meaningful digital footprint.
 Faith-driven and constantly experimenting with new ideas across platforms.

 ---